ligato/docs/docs/intro/framework.md

 ### cn-infra

-cn-infra and the vpp-agent are the two constituent frameworks that together, form the basis of the Ligato framework.
+cn-infra and the VPP agent are the two constituent frameworks that together, form the basis of the Ligato framework.
 With Ligato, each management or control plane applicaton (app)utilize one or modules called plugins.
 Each plugin provides a specific function or functions.
-Some plugins come with the cn-infra framework; Others come with the vpp-agent; Yet others created by app developers perform custom tasks.
+Some plugins come with the cn-infra framework; Others come with the VPP agent; Yet others created by app developers perform custom tasks.

 cn-infra can be decomposed into a suite of plugins supporting capabilities present in modern cloud-native CNFs and apps.
 Plugins offering logging, health checks, messaging, KV data store connectivity, REST and gRPC APIs are available.
-Developers can implement a mix of cn-infra plugins, that together with other vpp-agent and/or custom plugins, define CNF functionality. cn-infra provides plugin lifecycle management such as initialization and graceful shutdown.
+Developers can implement a mix of cn-infra plugins, that together with other VPP agent and/or custom plugins, define CNF functionality. cn-infra provides plugin lifecycle management such as initialization and graceful shutdown.

 ![cn-infra][infra]
 <p style="text-align: center; font-weight: bold">CN-infra</p>

 The framework is modular and extensible.
 Plugins supporting new functionality (e.g. another KV store or another message bus) can be swapped in or out as needed.
 It is possible to build cn-infra-based apps in layers; App plugins together with new cn-infra plugins can form a new foundation providing APIs or services to higher layer apps.
-This approach was used in constructing the vpp-agent discussed below.
+This approach was used in constructing the VPP agent discussed below.

 Extending the code base does not mean that all plugins are present in all apps.
 Again, developers can cherry-pick the plugins best suited for their management or control plane app.
 For example, if an app does not require a KV store, cn-infra's  KV data store plugins need not be included.

 ### VPP Agent

-The VPP Agent (vpp-agent) is composed of a set of VPP-specific plugins.
+The VPP Agent (VPP agent) is composed of a set of VPP-specific plugins.
 Used in combination with cn-infra, CNFs and apps can be developed to interact with other services/microservices in a cloud-native environment.
 For example, a CNF might need to interact with an external KV data store to receive configuration updates.

-The vpp-agent exposes VPP functionality to client app components via a higher-level model-driven API construct.
+The VPP agent exposes VPP functionality to client app components via a higher-level model-driven API construct.
 Clients that consume this API are:

- - external such as connecting to the vpp-agent through a variety of methods such as REST/gRPC APIs, etcd or message bus transport
+ - external such as connecting to the VPP agent through a variety of methods such as REST/gRPC APIs, etcd or message bus transport
  - local including apps and/or extension plugins operating in the same Linux process as one example

-![vpp-agent][vpp-agent-new]
+![VPP agent][vpp-agent-new]
 <p style="text-align: center; font-weight: bold">vpp-agent</p>

-Each (northbound) VPP API is implemented by a vpp-agent plugin.
+Each (northbound) VPP API is implemented by a VPP agent plugin.
 Northbound (NB) API calls and operations are translated into southbound (SB) low level VPP Binary API calls.
 Northbound APIs are defined using protobufs.
 GoVPP is used to interact with VPP in the southbound direction.

 ### KVScheduler